Ultimate New Zealand Self Drive Itinerary • View Itinerary

 Day 10 – Nelson

 Make your way to Nelson.
-Spend the remainder of the day at leisure.
-Located at the…
+Located at the top end of the south island, this area…

 Blenheim > Nelson | 116 kms